 University Community Member Responsibilities:

 The President’s Cabinet members as designed for each Strategic Business Risk, are responsible for designing, implementing, and overseeing the university’s Enterprise Risk Management (ERM) program, system of internal controls and other antifraud framework strategies.
-These executives may consult with the Chief Audit Executive to assure the ERM risk mitigation strategies and internal controls are properly designed and operating effectively.
+These executives should consult with the Chief Audit Executive to assure the ERM risk mitigation strategies and internal controls are properly designed and operating effectively.

 All university community members are responsible for reporting suspected fraudulent activities to the proper authority as follows: